sgmurphy/wordpress-plugins/enhanced-media-library/readme.txt

 = Bugfixes =
 * Duplicate listings when editing a single image edit in the list mode fixed
 * WP excess utility taxonomies hidden in the settings

-= Thank you! =
-For being EML users for so many years.
-* *This update has been issued in Ukraine under everyday missile attacks.*
-* *Please do not buy into ruzzian lies and propaganda.
-This aggression is unprovoked, illegal, and unfair.
-The people of Ukraine have all the right to live peacefully without ungrounded ruzzian claims and crimes committed.*
-* *Support Ukraine.
-We are badly in need of weapons for defense.*

 ### 2.8.9 ###